berlinbrown/javalist/README.md

 ### Overview

-Contains java project listing for top java projects, similar to awesome-java list
+Contains java project listing for top java projects, similar to awesome-java list.

+See the javathirdparty.html file